CGLemon/Sayuri/README.md

     $ ./Sayuri -p 1600

     --threads, -t: Set the search threads.
-Bigger is faster.
+Bigger is faster (the number is better to be large than batch size).

     $ ./Sayuri -t 4

-    --batchzie, -b: Set the network batch size.
+    --batch-size, -b: Set the network batch size.
 Bigger is faster.

     $ ./Sayuri -b 2

+    --resign-threshold, -r: Resign when winrate is less than x.

+    $ ./Sayuri -r 2

     --analysis-verbose, -a: Output more search verbose.